 2. Practise speaking as much as you can.
 Try to find a class, a friend or a language partner.
 The more you practise, the better and faster you will become.
 If you want to become more fluent, it doesn't matter if you talk to a native speaker, a non-native speaker or the dog!
 If you really can’t find anyone to talk to, read the next suggestion.

 3. When you have nobody to talk to, talk to yourself, out loud if you like or in your head.
 Describe your actions as you do them or tell yourself what you did today or what you’re going to do tomorrow.
 Tell yourself what you can see around you or think about the book you just read or the film you just saw.
 Maybe you can even make up conversations in your head.
 Make it a habit to do this for 5 or 10 minutes a day, before you go to bed, when you’re on the bus or when you’re doing the housework.

 4. Try using a monolingual learner’s dictionary such as macmillandictionary.com or dictionary.cambridge.org.
 These dictionaries give good example sentences as well.
 If you have a vocabulary notebook, try writing explanations in English instead of translations.

 5. Try writing your thoughts in English.
 Write about your day or your weekend.
 Write your to-do list or your shopping list in English.

 I know all of this is difficult to do but it is possible with hard work and determination.
 I wish I could give you an easier answer but there really isn’t one.
 Try to think and/or speak in English for a few minutes every day and don’t give up.
 Keep doing it until it gets easier.

 When I was a child, we had an Austrian friend who came to stay with us.
 One morning she came downstairs really excited because she had had a dream in English!
 This could be you too if you work at it!

-Would you like more tips on how to improve your English?
-Click the button below to get my free e-book.
+Would you like more tips on how to improve your English plus free grammar and vocabulary lessons?
+Click the button below to get my free newsletters: